StefanRadu-ITSERVER/website/docs/javascript/ecmascript/arraydestructuring.md

+# Array Destructuring

-Let's get to know array destructuring in JavaScript :relaxed:
+Let's get to know array destructuring in JavaScript :smile:

 We have here an array of colors: